rennelongcoy/sma/README.md

 * Execution

-  To execute the main app from project root directory, run:
+  To execute the main app from project bin/ directory, run:
-  > sudo ./bin/sma_main
+  > sudo ./sma_main

-  To execute the test app from project root directory, run:
+  To execute the test app from project bin/ directory, run:
-  > sudo ./bin/sma_tests
+  > sudo ./sma_tests

 # V. Assumptions and Limitations
 1. In the provided sample sequences below from the requirement document,